sammi-njine/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 6 introduces us to creating our own local variables Task 7 is on creating a global variable
-Task 8 is about storing and environment variable and using the stored value in an arithmetic expression Task 12 is on brace expansion using echo and deletion of patterns in a file using grep -v
+Task 8 is about storing and environment variable and using the stored value in an arithmetic expression Task 9 takes environment variables and does arithmetic with them Task 12 is on brace expansion using echo and deletion of patterns in a file using grep -v